Do Go On - 541 - The Freedom House Ambulance Service

 Again, address unknown.

-This is early in in 2026 these people signed up
+This is early in 2026 these people signed up.

-But are they a mole or are they a different kind of whole dwelling animal
+Are they a different kind of whole dwelling animal?

-It's not a lot of space for a patient, nor to be working on said patient.
+Not a lot of space for a patient nor to be working on said patient.

-But you could just sort of lie in across the back.
+But you could just sort of lie in the side.

 And I thought, thank you so much.